Painting on Location

 Gamblin Gamsol

 So to start with they say turpentine is toxic and mineral spirits are not.
 That's their claim...
-No.. drinking mineral spirits will kill you faster then drinking turpentine.
-Pure turpentine was used as an external medicine in days of old, http://www.healthcentral.com/peoplespharmacy/408/61106.html - http://www.geocities.com/heartland/hills/8929/cures.html - Petroleum products dry oil paint differently then tree turpentine does and should be used only as a cheap brush cleaning solvent. (but not on my fine brushes, thank you)
+No - that's not true.. drinking mineral spirits will kill you faster than drinking turpentine.
+It was the lead from his paint in his turpentine that sent Van Gogh to the mental hospital and killed him, not the turpentine that he thought was his wine.
+Pure turpentine was used as an external medicine in days of old, http://www.healthcentral.com/peoplespharmacy/408/61106.html - http://www.geocities.com/heartland/hills/8929/cures.html - Petroleum products dry in oil paint differently than tree turpentine does and should be used only as a cheap brush cleaning solvent. (but not on my fine brushes, thank you)

 Doerner explained in his 1934 book, the one Mayer copied, The Materials of the Artist, and explained how "they are unnatural with paints that absorb oxygen while drying, being refined from a nondrying petroleum oil, they only evaporate, without absorbing oxygen.
 Petroleum thinners are good only for cleaning brushes of the house painting trade, not the expensive brushes we use as artists.
 They should be cleaned in brush oil.
 Petroleum thinner will not dissolve the valuable damar varnish either, as turpentine does so well."